Make an Easy Origami Box With Lid

 - Use newspaper for your first practice boxes, if you like.

-- Before you come back with your paper, cut both sheets into identical sized rectangles.
+- Cut both sheets into identical sized rectangles.
 Any size is okay, but since it is your first project don't make it too small: ex.
 9 X 12, 7 X 8, 8 x 11 inches is fine.

 - Take one sheet of the rectangles and cut (1/2 inch) off one of the short sides.
 Cut 3/8's inch off one long side.
-This rectangle will be your bottom.
+The trimmed rectangle will be the bottom of the box.
 The bigger one is your lid.
 The picture here illustrates the trimming of one sheet.

 Step by Step Origami Box - Part OneClick thumbnail to view full-size